 Everything that living beings do, and everything that happens to them, is determined by their Soulful Energy.
 An example of this can be when talking of spiritually significant topics with different types of people.
 A Younger Soul, for instance, will not have much interest in such a topic of conversation, while an Older Soul will be.

-Our soulwork work is centered around that: our ability to accumulate more Soulful Energy, our ability to control and master this energy, and our ability to use this energy in a wise way.
-In future articles I will expand on how to find out your quantity of Soulful Energy, how to cultivate more and how to apply it to your Soul’s development.
+Our inner work teachings are centered around that: our ability to accumulate more Soulful Energy, our ability to control and master this energy, and our ability to use this energy in a wise way.
+In future articles, I will expand on how to find out your quantity of Soulful Energy, how to cultivate more and how to apply it to your Soul’s development.